informalsystems/vdd/fastsync/fastsync.md

 	- state is the one of the blockchain at height *height*
 - Expected postcondition
     - height is updated height of complete prefix that matches the blockchain
-	- state is the one of the blockchain at height *heigt*
+	- state is the one of the blockchain at height *height*
+	- if height = TargetHeight: stop everything
 - Error condition
     - if precondition [b] is violated: there is a bad block *b*; *b* removed from blockstore, node with Address